kreso-t/cncjs-kt-ext/README.md

 Without any options it will probe the area covered by the gcode every 10 mm, with travel height at 2 mm, and probing feedrate 50 mm/min.

-Please, note that this command will be ignored when put inside the gcode file or type it in the console, you must run it from a macro.
+Please, note that this command will be ignored when put inside the gcode file, you must run it from a macro.

 Once the probing is finished, the loaded gcode will be updated to reflect probed z levels and you may run the gcode.